Rob Bresnahan: Early career

 At the age of 19, Bresnahan became the chief financial officer of his grandfather's highway electrical business, Kuharchik Construction in Exeter, Pennsylvania.
 After graduating from the University of Scranton, Bresnahan took over as CEO in 2013.

 In 2023, Bresnahan partnered Kuharchik Construction with Midwestern Electric near Chicago, Illinois.

 Bresnahan is the owner of RPB Ventures, a real estate development company.
 The bulk of Bresnahan's real estate projects are on and around Main Street in Pittston, Pennsylvania.

 Bresnahan has served on a number of voluntary boards in Northeastern Pennsylvania including as interim president of the SPCA of Luzerne County board of directors, past president of Wyoming Rotary Club, and treasurer of the TecBRIDGE board and Automated Vehicle Coalition.

 He also served on the boards for Junior Achievement of NEPA, Big Brothers Big Sisters of NEPA, Luzerne County Industrial Development Authority, National Electrical Contractors Association and IBEW 163.

 Currently, Bresnahan serves on the boards of the SPCA of Luzerne County, Forty Fort Cemetery Association, and Catholic Youth Center.

-United States House of Representatives
+United States Representative

 Elections

 In October 2023, Bresnahan filed to run for the Republican nomination for Pennsylvania's 8th congressional district.
 The district includes Lackawanna County, Wayne County, and Pike County along with the majority of Luzerne County and Monroe County in Northeastern Pennsylvania.
 In the November 2024 general election, Bresnahan defeated incumbent Democrat Matt Cartwright.

+Bresnahan is running for re-election in 2026.
+He will face Democratic nominee Paige Cognetti in the November 2026 general election.

 Tenure

 In May 2025, Bresnahan voted for the One Big Beautiful Bill Act.

 In September 2025, Bresnahan co-sponsored a bill to raise the federal minimum wage based on regional cost of living.

+In June 2026, Bresnahan voted against the war powers resolution to end the Iran war.